PyHDI/veriloggen/README.md

 ==============================

 * Python (2.7 or later, 3.3 or later)
 * Pyverilog (Python-based Verilog HDL Design Processing Toolkit)
     - Install from pip: 'pip install pyverilog' for Python2.7 or 'pip3 install pyverilog' for Python3
     - Otherwise, install from github into this package: 'cd Pycoram; git clone https://github.com/shtaxxx/Pyverilog.git; cd pycoram; ln -s ../Pyverilog/pyverilog'
 * Jinja2 (2.7 or later)
    - The code generator uses Jinja2 template engine.
    - 'pip install jinja2' (for Python 2.x) or 'pip3 install jinja2' (for Python 3.x)
+* Icarus Verilog (0.9.6 or later)
+    - 'iverilog -E' command is used for preprocessing Verilog source code in Pyverilog.

 Installation